shaniyas/SQLProject1/README.md

-3. Query 3 retrieves the billing history of users.
-As well as taking into account the number of subscriptions the user has had throughout their enrollment.
-For example, this query filters for users who had a free account and then upgraded to a paid subsription, or vise-versa.
-The query then totals the total amount billed to users as of current date.
+3. This query retrieves a user’s complete billing history, including total subscriptions and amount spent.
+This can help Letterboxd to track user subscription behavior.
+It helps in identifying loyal customers who upgrade plans, users who downgrade, and potential customers who might leave the platform.
 <img width="1152" alt="Screenshot 2025-03-16 at 11 12 49 AM" src="https://github.com/user-attachments/assets/81c1a7e8-c124-465b-b46e-6cc7c7618fbe" />
 4. This query presents the director who has directed the most movies in our database.
+Useful for analytics on popular filmmakers within Letterboxd’s dataset.
+This information can enhance search recommendations and be used for content curation.

 <img width="1200" alt="Screenshot 2025-03-17 at 12 37 08 PM" src="https://github.com/user-attachments/assets/3c9911d7-7991-4fb6-b721-c2243efb3b4e" />

 5. Query 5 presents the number of users per subscription tier, there are three tiers comprising of free, pro, and patron.
+This can analyze the popularity of different subscription tiers and evaluate pricing strategies.
+If too many users are on the free tier, Letterboxd may need incentives to push users toward paid tiers
   <img width="832" alt="Screenshot 2025-03-17 at 12 47 27 PM" src="https://github.com/user-attachments/assets/72b75f68-4197-4ebe-9b72-9ad03fc25025" />

 6. This query presents Users who have left more than 2 reviews and have had their account since January 5th.
+This can identify highly engaged users who actively contribute content to the platform.
+These users might be targeted for loyalty rewards or community-building efforts.

 <img width="878" alt="Screenshot 2025-03-17 at 12 48 12 PM" src="https://github.com/user-attachments/assets/2df15a3e-1375-46ec-8430-2a704361ea3a" />